w3f/Grants-Program/applications/sacred-protocol.md

 ### Blockchain Integration

 - **Polkadot**: `Polkadot API and RPC endpoints`
-- Starting with smart contract deployment on Polkadot Westend Test network then launching on Polkadot Kusama network.
+- Starting with smart contract deployment on Polkadot Paseo Test network then launching on Polkadot Kusama network.

 ### Backend